A few years ago, I was in the same position as you:

 I completely froze and my mind started conjuring up images of my Rosie losing her fur and slowly becoming frail and fragile.

-But I soon learnt that that’s not exactly accurate.
+But I soon learned that that’s not exactly accurate.

 Sure, chemotherapy does produce side effects for dogs.